parsiya/Hugo-Octopress/README.md

 has been bumped.

 ## Issues/TODO
-If you discover any issues/bugs or want new features please use the Github issue tracker.
+If you discover any issues/bugs or want new features please use the GitHub issue tracker.
 Please keep in my mind that development has not been my day job for quite a while and I may be slow in fixing things (don't be surprised if I ask you about details).